pluralsight/guides/draft/front-end-javascript/react-vs-angular-2/article.md

 ### Angular 2
 Angular 2 feels more like a fully-fledged framework - it comes with many building blocks out of the box that cover most of the common scenarios in developing a web application.
 There is also a clear separation of the roles of the different elements:

-- *Services* - Injectable elements that are mostly used to consume data from an API or inject a state in a component
+- *Services* - Injectable elements that are used to consume data from an API or share   state between multiple components.
-- *Components* - Building blocks of the user interface that consumer services.
+- *Components* - Building blocks of the user interface that consume services.
 Can be nested inside each other through structural directive selectors.
 - *Directives* - Divided into structural and attribute directives.
-Structural directives (ex. <code>*ngFor</code>)  manipulate the DOM.
-Attribute directives are part of elements and control their style and state.
+Structural directives (ex. <code>*ngFor</code>)  manipulate the DOM while attribute directives are part of elements and control their style and state.
-- *Pipes* - Used to format how data is displayed.
+- *Pipes* - Used to format how data is displayed in the view layer.

 ### React

 React is far less rigid than Angular 2.
 It is more of a library that provides the most basic tools for building a web applications - a HTTP service and Components.
-The rest is up to one's preference.
 There is no built-in router or anything that sets a particular convention.
 It is mostly up to the developer's choice what kind of packages he/she is going to use to shape the applicaiton.

 # Application architecture